za-gene/rpi/attiny85/int0-cli/README.md

-# PWM
+# INT0 interrupt test

-LED brightness via PWM.
+Toggle an LED at every firing of INT0 (which is on PB2, and detects falling).

-## Work history
+## News

-2021-01-03 works
+2021-02-04 confirmed working